 For Visiting Korea or Living in Korea

 This is a last ditch effort for making sure you’re not ripped off by Korean taxi drivers.
-By writing down the driver’s credentials, you’re basically sending a message that you’ll be ratting them out to the higher powers.
+By writing down the driver’s credentials, you’re basically sending a message that you’ll be reporting them to the authorities, which could result in them losing their taxi license.
 When you do this, make sure the taxi driver sees you writing down his credentials.
 The purpose of this is to not actually report the driver but to make him know you’re not messing around.
 Many times this leads to a change of heart and a more accurate fare.

 Tip 1: Be careful to do this only when you’re blatantly getting ripped off.
 Some Korean taxi cab drivers can get pretty heated when in an argument.
 (See “Other Preventative Measures” #2).